 - salt & pepper

-- In a pot, simmer your rice, water and bay leaves until the rice is fully cooked.
+In a pot over low-medium heat, simmer the rice, water and bay leaves until the rice is fully cooked.
 (About 45 minutes for wild rice.)

-- Brown rice works well for this recipe too.
+- Brown rice works well for this recipe as well.

-- I like to add all kinds of extras to this dish.
-I usually add apples, raisins and chickpeas.
-But you can add any kind of ingredients you like, such as chickpeas, pine nuts, cranberries, chopped dried apricot.
-It’s really versatile!
+- This recipe is very versatile!
+Feel free to add any kind of ingredients that you like, such as chickpeas, pine nuts, cranberries, chopped dried apricot.
+The possibilities are endless.

 - This is a perfect side dish alongside roasted turkey for Thanksgiving or Christmas.